harishannamalai/test-driven-development/README.md

+# Test Driven Development
+Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle viz,
+1. Requirements are turned into very specific test cases
+2. Test the code using a testing framewrok.
+3. Then the code is improved so that the tests pass.
+4. Repeat 1 - 3, till the expected Behaviour of the product is achieved.

-# Library Management Application.
+## Library Management Application.

-This application is an implementation of a library management application.
+This application is an implementation of a library management application, using the Test Driven Development Approach.

 ## Expected Behaviour of the Library Management Application.
 The expected behaviour of the application, is described by the various user stories that are outlined as below: